Blinken due in Israel for tough Gaza talks

 "This is the commitment of my government and this is the reason why our soldiers in the field are giving their lives.
 We must continue until total victory," he said.

-In the West Bank, occupied by Israel since 1967, deadly violence has surged in recent months to levels unseen in nearly two decades.
+In the West Bank, occupied by Israel since 1967, deadly violence has surged to levels unseen in nearly two decades.

 An Israeli strike on Sunday killed seven Palestinians in the northern city of Jenin, the Ramallah-based Palestinian health ministry said, also reporting an eighth fatality by Israeli fire in a separate incident.